Patent Litigation Attorney

 - States the nature of the patent violation,

-- References the issued patent,
+- References the issued patent or patent application,

 - Demands the infringing party to stop all infringing activity, and